SerecThunderson/pychain/README.md

 - Custom hooks

 ## Telegram Core
-Telegram Core stands as the inception of the project, and current workspace.
-It allows for a number of novel features and proof of concepts, and will be updated to further align with pyChain.
+Telegram Core stands as the project inception and workspace.
+Allowing for a number of novel features and proof of concepts, it will be updated to further align with pyChain.

 Telegram core currently has the following features:
 - Python Telegram bot watches for valid json snippets
 - Json sinppets are formatted and pushed to blocks in batches of 30